 Special mention to the hottest girl in maybe the whole series, Olivia (Jaqueline MacInnes Wood) who is killed while strapped into a Lasik eye surgery machine.
 I predict big things for this tall, lanky, at-ease-in-her-own-skin Elizabeth Hurley-Tanya Roberts-Sophie Marceau-ish beauty.
 I hear from Wikipedia she's already a 'fan favorite.'
-Count me in, except I once dated a girl who looked like her, but she wanted a whole me, not just a half.
-And she wore no glasses, and is now old and looks like Anna Magnani.
+Count me one, except I once dated a girl who looked like her, but she wanted a whole me, not just a half.
+She is now old and looks like Anna Magnani.

 "how they creep

 Is all that we see or seem